-During the Financial Year, financial resources of € 50,000.00 were made available to the Remuneration and Appointments Committee for the performance of its duties; the Committee did not use the services of external consultants.
+During the Financial Year, financial resources of \in 50,000 were made available to the Remuneration and Appointments Committee for the performance of its duties; the Committee did not use the services of external consultants.

-Activities planned for the current financial year
+Activities planned for the current Financial Year

-Two meetings were held in the current financial year before approval of the Report.
+One meeting was held in the current financial year before approval of the Report.

-On 8 February 2018, the Committee discussed the recommendations on the remuneration policies set out in the letter of the Chairman of the Italian Committee for Corporate Governance, dated 13 December 2017.
+On 30 January 2019, the Committee discussed the recommendations on the remuneration policies set out in the letter of the Chairman of the Italian Committee for Corporate Governance, dated 21 December 2018.

-The Remuneration and Appointments Committee considered that there is an appropriate balance between the fixed and variable components of Directors' remuneration such as to permit a virtuous alignment of interests and consistency with the strategic objectives.
+The Remuneration and Appointments Committee considered that there was an appropriate balance between the fixed and variable components of Directors' remuneration, enabling a good alignment of interests and consistency with the strategic objectives.
 Moreover, as the long-term variable component is based on stock options, which, by their nature, only acquire value when the Company's share price increases, it would be difficult to formulate reliable ex ante assessments of the percentage of total fixed pay.
 For these reasons, it does not seem appropriate to defer payment of a significant portion of the variable remuneration.

 In the view of the Remuneration and Appointments Committee, it is not appropriate to introduce claw-back clauses given (i) the existence of a stable controlling shareholder with inherent long-term interests, (ii) the lower exposure to significant market fluctuations in the relevant business sector, (iii) adequate monitoring and retention of management, and (iv) appropriate balance between the long-term (stock option) variable component and the other components of remuneration.
-Lastly, the Remuneration and Appointments Committee does not believe it is appropriate to create an appointments committee separate from a remuneration committee as (i) 'appointment' and 'remuneration' are two strictly correlated aspects of one issue, i.e. that of the correct management and development of human resources, (ii) the combination of the two functions appears to be completely consistent with the specific structure, size and nature of the Company's business activities.
+Lastly, the Remuneration and Appointments Committee does not believe it is appropriate to create an appointments committee separate from the remuneration committee as (i) 'appointment' and 'remuneration' are two strictly correlated aspects of one issue, i.e. that of the correct management and development of human resources, (ii) the combination of the two functions appears to be completely consistent with the specific structure, size and nature of the Company's business activities.

 It is anticipated that approximately three meetings will be held in the current Financial Year.
-Periodic meetings with key managers will also continue be held during the year.